Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Citation Record

-Citations to my work by dozens of scholars in print, on-line, or in graduate theses suggest the broad, international relevance of my work; citations have appeared in multiple sub-disciplines of sociology, but also in social psychology, psychology, criminology, cultural studies, gender studies, information studies, political science and international relations, business and management studies, health studies, education research, military studies, environmental studies, and philosophy of social science.
+Citations to my work by scores of scholars in print, on-line, or in graduate theses suggest the broad, international relevance of my work; citations have appeared in multiple sub-disciplines of sociology, but also in social psychology, psychology, criminology, cultural studies, gender studies, information studies, political science and international relations, business and management studies, health studies, education research, military studies, environmental studies, philosophy of social science, and art history.

 Contributions to Professional/Academic Meetings

-Eight conference presentations at national or international conferences, on topics including racial profiling in immigration and deportation; counter-terrorism and ethnic relations; hate crimes against women; and attributions of motives for deviant behavior.
+Many conference presentations at national or international conferences, on topics including racial disparities in criminal justice; racial profiling in immigration and deportation; counter-terrorism and ethnic relations; hate crimes against women; intersectionality and multiple identities in explanations of crime and delinquency; attributions of motives for deviant behavior, and the May 4th 1970 shootings at Kent State.
+Many other contributions as an invited discussant.

 Doctoral Dissertation